erichelgeson/erichelgeson.github.com/_posts/2014-09-12-starting-a-newsletter.markdown

 Write about what you're doing every ~6-8 months.
 You'll learn a lot and it's fun to share.

-Automated early and often save yourself time and frustration in the future.
+Automate early and often save yourself time and frustration in the future.

 So are you thinking about starting your own newsletter?
 Do it!
 There's a lot of resources out there to get started.
 Share what you know with others.
 Have questions for me?
 Reach out, I'd be happy to chat.

-Oh, and if your a Chef user or interested in Chef, checkout [UsingChef.com](http://usingchef.com/?ref=ericblog) and sign up!
+Oh, and if you're a Chef user or interested in Chef, checkout [UsingChef.com](http://usingchef.com/?ref=ericblog) and sign up!